djismgaming/mpp-solar-commands/README.md

  ## To do:
 - make command available to another inverters compatible with jblance/mpp-solar
   - make it easy to be ported to someone's inverter setup
-    - maybe making the connection parameters of command be in another file?
+    - maybe making the connection parameters of command be in another file on execution?

+- could you imagine a web UI for this!?
+  - that would be awesome indeed! :D